ledcoyote/ledcoyote.github.io/_posts/2024-09-18-linux-boxes-all-the-way-down.md

 # It's All Linux Boxes

-I've been working in technology for it seems like ever.
+I've been working in technology for it seems like forever.
 I was putting together PCs as a middle/high schooler, and I've installed my share of linux on things—let's just say I'm comfortable with technology.
 I sort of missed the move of _absolutely everything_ into the cloud in the late 2000s and 2010s, as I was